-The common attitude was to treat anyone with disability with kid’s gloves, people who needed constant care and careful handling.
+The common attitude was to treat anyone with a disability with kid gloves, as people who needed constant care and careful handling.
 But at the 1964 Tokyo Paralympics, spectators and television viewers saw that the participants were athletes, not victims.
-Ogoura highlights this example of a Japanese swimmer.
+Ogoura highlights this example of one of the swimmers:

 One female athlete from overseas had to be carried by her husband to get into the swimming pool.
 When the race started, she was left behind the rest straight away.
-By the time the first swimmer finished the race, she had only just swum about 5 meters.
+By the time the first swimmer finished the race, she had only just swum about five meters.
 She would start sinking, but get back afloat.
-Rescue staff was swimming about 2 meters behind her just in case.
+Rescue staff was swimming about two meters behind her just in case.
 When she began sinking after so many times, the rescue staff proceeded to help, but her husband on the poolside used a hand gesture to tell them to stop.
-Two more meters to go…, one more meter… The progress was slow.
+Two more meters to go…one more meter…the progress was slow.
 Applause broke out in the spectators’ stand.
-After more than three minutes, she finally completed the 25-meter feat.”
+After more than three minutes, she finally completed the 25-meter feat.
 Episodes like this prompted eminent persons and sporting officials to express the opinion that “Disabled sports must be fostered as regular athletic events.”

-Another significant effect of the 1964 Tokyo Paralympics was the shift in the medical world, where more doctors and institutions realized the need to focus more on rehabilitation, not just on cure or prevention of the disease, that to ignore the state of the disabled, who may have the potential of athletes seen at the 1964 Paralympics, is to ignore the opportunity to bring confidence and joy to a significant part of the population.
+Another significant effect of the 1964 Tokyo Paralympics was the shift in the medical world, where doctors and institutions began to realize the need to focus more on rehabilitation, not just cure or prevention of disease; that to ignore the state of the disabled, who may have the potential of athletes seen at the 1964 Paralympics, is to ignore the opportunity to bring confidence and joy to a significant part of the population.
 Ogoura quotes a healthcare worker:

 Modern medicine focused too much on diseases and ignored people who suffer from them.
 It was the case of hunters being too busy looking for deer to look at the mountain itself, as they say in Japanese.
 Take spinal cord injuries for example.
 If medicine had focused more on achieving patients’ recovery than merely treating the condition, I have no doubt that those with spinal cord injuries today would have enjoyed a higher level of physical recovery, even joining in on the funfair of the Paralympics.

-The exposure to foreign equipment used by the disabled was hugely impactful.
-When the hundreds of foreign Paralympians, coaches and administrators came to Japan for the 1964 Tokyo Olympics, they brought things that Japanese people had never seen, and immediately set the standard for Japan.
+The exposure to foreign equipment used by the disabled was also hugely impactful.
+When the hundreds of foreign Paralympians, coaches, and administrators came to Tokyo in 1964, they brought things that Japanese people had never seen, and immediately set the standard for Japan.
 Ogoura cited wheelchairs:

-The Japanese could see the difference in performance based on the foreign athletes’ use of the wheelchairs compared to themselves: “Overseas players are bigger but very skilled at handling wheelchairs.
+The Japanese could see the difference in performance based on the foreign athletes’ use of the wheelchairs compared to themselves.
+Said one athlete, “Overseas players are bigger, but very skilled at handling their wheelchairs.
 We looked more like the wheelchairs were handling us.
 Then again, the experience gave us confidence that practice would improve our skills.”

-The 1964 Tokyo Paralympics caused a monumental mindshift in Japanese culture.
+The 1964 Tokyo Paralympics caused a monumental mind shift in Japanese society.
 Dr. Yutaka Nakamura, one of the key players in making the Tokyo Paralympics happen, wrote in 1964 something that is the essential message of inclusion today: